cwage/quietlife.net/_posts/2001-07-17-1021am-chace-this-movie-is.md

 ---

 ```
-chace: This movie is whack
+chace> This movie is whack
 chace> The musical score is bogus
 chace> [end]
 ```